Skip to content

 Jerk chicken station in Excellence Oyster Bay

-The primary language spoken in Jamaica is English.
-So if that is your mother tongue you will have no trouble getting around and communicating with the local people.
-However, if you have ever heard a Jamaican talk then you will know that they have a very unique dialect and way of speaking that brings some additional exuberance to each conversation.
+The primary Jamaican language is English.
+So if that is your mother tongue, you will have no trouble getting around and communicating with the local people.
+However, if you have ever heard a Jamaican talk, then you will know that they have a very unique dialect and way of speaking that brings some additional exuberance to each conversation.

-Why not learn a few Jamaican phrases and try them out on your travels?
+Why not learn a few phrases from the Jamaican language and try them out on your travels?

-Later on, in 1494 the island was discovered by Christopher Columbus, and as time went on, the island would then be inhabited by a combination of Africans, Europeans, East Asians, Lebanese, Indians, and a fusion of other races and nationalities.
+After that, the historical timeline continues in 1494 when the island was seen by Christopher Columbus.
+As time went on, the island would then be inhabited by a combination of Africans, Europeans, East Asians, Lebanese, Indians, and a fusion of other races and nationalities.
 This resulted in the diverse heritage and culture that remains on the island today.

 Jamaican history also includes interesting accounts of pirates, a city that disappeared into the ocean, and its full independence from the United Kingdom in 1962.

-Jamaica has a warm inclusive atmosphere.
-The people value family and often carry great respect for their older relatives including their aunts and uncles and they can also be very protective of their mothers.
-As such, much of their lifestyle and ways of life are revolved around working as a family and doing your best to show them that they are valued.
+Jamaica has a warm, inclusive atmosphere.
+The people value family and often carry great respect for their older relatives, including their aunts and uncles, and they can also be very protective of their mothers.
+As such, much of their lifestyle and ways of life revolve around working as a family and doing their best to show them that they are valued.

 Where to experience Jamaican culture